jacjames24/cordova-plugin-inappbrowser-wkwebview/README.md

 The plugin API is identical to [cordova-plugin-inappbrowser](https://github.com/apache/cordova-plugin-inappbrowser).

 ## Additional functions for this fork:
+- For android, added handling for pdf files (since PDF files are not readily supported in webview)

 - Additional listeners for url changes (for SPA's).
 Usage:
 ```javascript
 InAppBrowser.addEventListener('urlchanged', yourCallback);